 If your baby is struggling to settle at night, you might think that it's down to colic, sleep regression or sleep deprivation.
-However, the problem might actually be your baby's night light.
+However, the problem might actually be your night light if you are using one.

-Sleep experts are beginning to understand that the type of light we encounter before and during our sleep can have a negative effect on our slumber and it is blue light exposure before bedtime that is the most damaging.
+Sleep experts are beginning to understand how lights affect baby sleep and that the type of light we encounter before and during our sleep can have a negative effect on our slumber.
+It is understood that blue light exposure before bedtime is the most damaging.

 What is blue light and why is it a problem?

 Blue light isn't always light that is blue, it's a type of light that is present in certain wavelengths.
 It tricks our bodies into thinking that it is daytime, and even a short burst of blue light exposure can have a drastic effect on sleep lasting up to an hour and a half.

 A Harvard study showed that exposure to blue light suppresses the body's production of the sleep hormone melatonin, causing surges in energising hormones and impacting the body's biological clock.
 The end result is a more alert and awake baby after exposure to blue light.